SummerSlam (2022): Preliminary matches

 After that, Bobby Lashley defended the United States Championship against Theory.
 During Lashley's entrance, Theory attacked Lashley with the Money in the Bank briefcase.
 Midway through the match, Theory attempted to walk away from the match, however, Lashley intercepted him.
 Lashley performed a Running Powerslam on Theory.
 As Lashley attempted a spear on Theory, Theory leapt over Lashley.
 In the end, Lashley applied the Hurt Lock on Theory, who submitted, thus Lashley retained the title.

 The next match saw The Mysterios (Rey Mysterio and Dominik Mysterio) face The Judgment Day (Finn Bálor and Damian Priest, accompanied by Rhea Ripley) in a No Disqualification tag team match.
 In the closing moments, former Judgment Day leader Edge made his return and performed a Spear on Priest and Bàlor.
 The Mysterios then performed a double 619 on Bàlor.
 Rey followed with a Frog Splash on Bálor to win the match.

 Next, Happy Corbin fought Pat McAfee.
 In the closing moments, as Corbin attempted End of Days on McAfee, McAfee performed a right hand on Corbin, who inadvertently incapacitated the referee.
 McAfee performed a low blow and a Powerbomb on Corbin to win the match.

 Following that, Drew McIntyre came out to cut a promo where he spoke about his upcoming Undisputed WWE Universal Championship match at Clash at the Castle.
 McIntyre stated that it did not matter who won the main event that night as he would defeat them at Clash at the Castle to become champion.

 Next, The Usos (Jey Uso and Jimmy Uso) defended the Undisputed WWE Tag Team Championship against The Street Profits (Angelo Dawkins and Montez Ford), with WWE Hall of Famer Jeff Jarrett as the special guest referee.
 In the end, The Usos performed the 1D on Dawkins to retain the titles.

 Following that, Matt Riddle came out and called out Seth "Freakin" Rollins; they were originally scheduled to face each other at SummerSlam, however, Riddle was injured by Rollins on the Raw before the event, thus Riddle was not medically cleared.
 Rollins came out, however, WWE officials came out to warn Rollins.
 Rollins and Riddle eventually fought which ended with Rollins performing a Stomp on Riddle.
-It was later revealed that this match was cancelled due to Riddle failing a drug test.
+It was later revealed that this match was canceled due to Riddle failing a drug test.

 In the penultimate match, Liv Morgan defended the SmackDown Women's Championship against Ronda Rousey.
 Early in the match, Morgan performed a Codebreaker on Rousey.
 As Morgan attempted an Ob-Livion on Rousey, Rousey countered and applied the armbar on Morgan only for Morgan to reach the ropes to void the submission.
 In the closing moments, as Rousey applied the armbar on Morgan once again, Rousey's shoulders were on the mat.
 The referee counted the pin, however, he did not notice Morgan tap out before the three count, thus Morgan retained the title.
 Following the match, an irate Rousey attacked Morgan and the referee, turning heel for the first time since 2019.